 During the past thirty or so years there has been an emphasis on miracles produced by faith.
-If we had enough faith, it is ventured, we could work miracles, such as the toppling of the walls of Jericho.
+It is ventured that if we had enough faith, we could work miracles, such as the toppling of the walls of Jericho.
 We could heal the sick.
 We could get all the money we wanted.

-But such preachers miss the point, I believe.
-Joshua did not speak the "word of faith" causing the walls of Jericho to fall.
+But I believe such preachers miss the point.
+Joshua did not speak the “word of faith” causing the walls of Jericho to fall.
 Rather, he was obeying God.
 Jericho was not defeated because the people decided to step out in faith.
 Rather the Israelites obeyed what God had commanded.
 Obedience is a form of faith, if you think about it.

 I do not believe we in America are in need of great miracle workers.
 What we do need, however, are ordinary believers who listen to Jesus and obey Him accurately and completely.
 Then, if the Lord chooses to work miracles, He has a vehicle He can use.

 By faith the prostitute Rahab, because she welcomed the spies, was not killed with those who were disobedient.
 (Hebrews 11:31)